uptain-gmbh/fullstack-coding-challenge/README.md

-# uptain Fullstack Coding Challenge
+# uptain fullstack coding challenge solution

 ## Introduction

-Tiny Node.js webapp demonstrating client-server-architecture to create, list and delete objects on the server.
+Minimalistic node.js webapp demonstrating client-server-architecture to create, list and delete objects on the server.
 Data will be persisted in the initialized objects.json database file.

 Tech-stack: Node.js + Express + PUG + TypeScript